arii/arii.github.io/phd/index.md

 <div class="col-lg-12 text-center">
 <h2> Reliably arranging objects: a conformant planning approach to robot manipulation </h2>
 <p class="text-justify">
 This page is dedicated to my PhD Thesis.
-I studied arranging objects into desired arrangements uisng a robot.
-Specifically, I considered the problem when there was substantial uncertainty in the problem due to innaccurate sensing and control, and imperfect knowledge of the world (eg.: friction, mass, properties of objects).
-In spite of these challenges, I was able to program a robot to robustly assemble some arrangements by using uncertainty reducing actions, such as pushing, and successfully characterising the noise of different actions.
+I studied arranging objects into desired arrangements using a robot.
+Specifically, I considered the problem when there was substantial uncertainty in the problem due to inaccurate sensing and control, and imperfect knowledge of the world (eg.: friction, mass, properties of objects).
+In spite of these challenges, I was able to program a robot to robustly assemble some arrangements by using uncertainty-reducing actions, such as pushing, and successfully characterizing the noise of different actions.
 Using a conformant planner, I was able to sequence together different primitive actions that resulted in robust execution of desired arrangement in simulation and on a real robot.
 </p>
 </div>
 </div>